|At first glance the house might seem rather ordinary. A closer look reveals an Art Deco rarity -- photo by Alice Lum|

-While the marital problems in the Sachs family were coming to a climax, a young girl from Brooklyn was making a name for herself on Broadway.
+In the meantime, a young girl from Brooklyn was making a name for herself on Broadway.
 Barbara John Streisand, who changed her name to Barbra, had appeared on stage and in television but it was not until 1962 that her fame began to skyrocket.
 That year she first appeared on Broadway in I Can Get It for You Wholesale, she appeared on The Tonight Show and her first album, The Barbra Streisand Album, won two Grammy Awards in 1963.

 By 1969 she was a major star.
 But she could not rent an apartment in Manhattan.
 She was not only an actress, she was Jewish.